Lombard Street: A Description of the Money Market

 Lombard Street: A Description of the Money Market (1873) is a book by Walter Bagehot.
 Bagehot was one of the first writers to describe and explain the world of international and corporate finance, banking, and money in understandable language.
 The book was initially printed in Great Britain by Henry S. King & Co. in 1873.

 Overview

-The book was in part a reaction to the financial collapse of Overend, Gurney and Company, a wholesale discount bank located at 65 Lombard Street, London, from which the book draws its title.
-When this bank suspended payments on 10 May 1866, panic spread across London, Liverpool, Manchester, Norwich, Derby and Bristol.
+The book was in part a reaction to the financial collapse of Overend, Gurney and Company, a wholesale discount bank located at 65 Lombard Street, London.
+Lombard Street was a historic center of the London banking industry from medieval times to the 1980s, from which the book draws its title.
+When Overend, Gurney and Company suspended payments on 10 May 1866, panic spread across London, Liverpool, Manchester, Norwich, Derby and Bristol.

 Lender of last resort

 Lombard Street is known for its analysis of the Bank of England's response to the Overend-Gurney crisis.
 Bagehot's advice (sometimes referred to as "Bagehot's dictum") for the lender of last resort during a credit crunch is summarized by Charles Goodhart as follows: